LiranNis/foreman-windows/doc/foreman.md

 2. __Continue testing with VMs__ to test netbooting and basic installation
 3. __Debug `peSetup.cmd`__ by pausing it at the send (remove the comment from `::PAUSE`).
 Then, use `Ctrl-C` to cancel the script altogether.
 This way you can debug the rendered `peSetup.cmd` quite nicely in WinPE (eg, `notepad peSetup.cmd`)
 4. Use a manually installed host to test rendered snippets like `Wimaging extraFinishCommands` directly.
-4. __Examine `C:\foreman.log.`__ - the output left from the finish script.
-Also, comment out the clean up stage in the finish script to examine and test the rendered scripts directly.
+5. __Examine `C:\foreman.log.`__ - the output left from the finish script.
+Also, comment out the clean up stage in the finish script to examine and test the rendered scripts directly, requires `foreman_debug` to be true.